Section B: The Big Picture: Systems

 Section A talked about how the goals of profitability, environmental protection, and healthy communities and families define sustainable agriculture.

 Another important characteristic of sustainable agriculture is that it strives to keep the whole picture or system in view, rather than focusing just on one part.
 Two systems models that are key to sustainable agriculture are the agro-ecosystem and the food system.

 What is a system?

 A system is defined as “a regularly interacting or interdependent group of items forming a unified whole.”
 We can look to the human body for an example.
-A body is made up of interacting and interdependent elements, including organs, muscles, nerves, bones, blood, etc.
+A body is made up of interacting and interdependent elements, including organs, muscles, nerves, bones, blood, etc. that form a system.

 What is an ecosystem?
 It is a biological community in a physical environment.
 We tend to think of ecosystems as natural areas like woods or prairies, but farms function as ecosystems too.
 What are some parts of an ecosystem?
 Plants, single-celled organisms (fungi, bacteria), animals, people, solar energy, air, water, nutrients, and the physical environment (soil in most agro-ecosystems).